Sleep Apnea Awareness Month

 Start with a Take-Home Test

-When you first come to our office for sleep apnea treatment, we will offer you a take-home test that can be analyzed by a physician.
-Obstructive sleep apnea needs the help of sleep specialists, with the aid of Dr. Wassmer, to properly diagnose and address the issue.
+When you first come to our office for sleep apnea treatment, we will offer you a take-home test that will be analyzed by a physician.
+Obstructive sleep apnea requires the help of sleep specialists, with the aid of Dr. Wassmer, to properly diagnose and address the issue.

 If your sleep test shows consistent interruptions, chances are likely that you are dealing with sleep apnea.
 Our team will use dental technology to take a calculated look at your smile to see which treatment method will work best for your condition.